 8. Investment Strategy

-Your risk tolerance, budget, child’s age, how much you want to invest, number of children you have, and overall investment strategy can all play a role in which plan you choose.
+Your risk tolerance, budget, child’s age, how much you want to invest, the number of children you have, and overall investment strategy can all play a role in which plan you choose.
 You might want an actively or passively managed account, or want to take a more hands-on DIY approach.
-Or you might want the lowest possible risk, or highest potential growth.
+Or you might want the lowest possible risk or highest potential growth.

 Likewise, your child’s age plays a factor—if they’re closer to college, you may opt for a different plan if your child is close to college age than if you plan to invest over 16-18 years.